Izabela88/cupandcake/README.md

     - Product photo
     - Name of product
-    - Price of product
+    - Price of the product
     - Minus button
     - Plus button
     - Quantity input
-    - Total produkt price
+    - Total product price
     - Bin icon
     - Total price of all products in the basket
     - Total quantity of all products in the basket